Force66/BeanTester/README.md

 * An instance compareTo() is 0 when compared to itself
 * An instance serializes and equals a reconstituted version of itself (if java.io.Serializable is implemented)

-Additional detail in the 'Usage Instrcutions and Examples' section.
+Additional detail in the 'Usage Instructions and Examples' section.

 System Requirements
 ==================